KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 1. **Actions**: Optional (depends on your use case).
 1. **Input error**: When required, displays a short error message.
 1. **Aggregate count**: When required, shows if there's more than one active modal (count includes all apps).
-1. **Webview**: Displays all third-party content.
+1. **Webview**: Displays all third-party app content.
 See [webview dimensions](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=218%3A8829).

 ## Behavior

-Remember if your meeting notification modal requires scrolling:
+Here's what to know if your meeting notification modal requires scrolling:

 * You should only be able to scroll vertically.
 * You can only see the content you've scrolled to (nothing above or below).